martin-guzman/2021-martin-website/README.md

 A personal website and blog for Martin Guzman, a Cyber Threat Intelligence Analyst.

-Built with Gatsby.js 3.0 gatsby-starter-hello-world.
+Built with Gatsby.js 3.0 from the gatsby-starter-hello-world. https://github.com/gatsbyjs/gatsby-starter-hello-world
-https://github.com/gatsbyjs/gatsby-starter-hello-world

 The site is responsive with fluid typography and UI Elements designed and selected to improve accessibility.